isabella232/journeys.en/help/using/functionmatchregexp.md

 # matchRegExp {#matchRegExp}

-Returns true if the string in the first parameter matches the regular expression in the second parameter ([more info](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html)).
+Returns true if the string in the first parameter matches the regular expression in the second parameter.For more information, see[this page](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html).

 ## Category